He's six over parr, the leader in the clubhouse, Trevor Emelman, at minus three in the PGA championships.

 Somebody had it, brought it out to her.

-This is called a rocky start, and yet 32 seconds, man, it's a snap of the fingers compared to how long it took Hillary to produce her own little billing records, and when they showed up, nobody knew how they got there.
+And yet, 32 seconds, man, it's a snap of the fingers compared to how long it took Hillary to produce her own little billing records.

-Famous Rose Law Firm billing records.
+Famous Rose law firm billing records.

 They've been demanding Club Gitmo be closed because it's just horrible what's going on to people down there.

-Just absolutely horrible.
+It's just absolutely horrible.

 Although, if you were with us, my friends, at the top of the program, what you have learned is that the U.S. military plans to ease conditions for some detainees at Club Gitmo, housing them in a renovated section with televisions, stereos, and views of the Caribbean.

-The renovations scheduled to be finished around August 15th, and some of those designated no longer enemy combatants will be able to live in communal housing with air conditioning, unlimited showers, and additional food.
+This, according to Club Gitmo's commanding officer, in court papers, the renovations scheduled to be finished around August 15th, and some of those designated no longer enemy combatants will be able to live in communal housing with air conditioning, unlimited showers, and additional food.

 So it's getting even better than it already was for the people at Club Gitmo, and yet these leftist groups have been demanding that Club Gitmo be shut down.